chikinn/hanabi/README.md

 representing a color or number).
 See `Round.get_play()` in `hanabi_classes.py` for more info.

-You'll probably want to use the information available to you from other players' hands, the tableau, and the discard pile to inform your AI's choices.
-This info is available in the `Round` object; see `Round.__init__`.
+You'll want to use the information available to you from other players' hands, the tableau, the discard pile, and how many hints are available to inform your AI's choices.
+This info is available in the `Round` object; see `Round.__init__()`.
 Note that player hands are stored as sub-objects of `Round`.
 For example, in `Round` instance `r` a list of player i's cards is available as `r.h[i].cards`.
-(Don't look at your own cards unless you're despicable like `CheatingIdiot`!
+(Don't look at your own cards unless you're despicable like `CheatingIdiot`!  ...
-...
 You make me sick.)